 You can then configure the local port to make it accessible both locally and remotely (by opening up a port on the firewall).
 When you do, you’ll see the HTTP Sys server as part of the response headers, as shown in Figure 6.

-Figure 6 - Http.sys hosting in ASP.NET Core provides efficient Windows hosting without a proxy
+Figure 6: Http.sys hosting in ASP.NET Core provides efficient Windows hosting without a proxy

 Microsoft has a detailed document that describes how to set up http.sys hosting at https://goo.gl/XnFz88.